Elegant London townhouses with ornate balconies and lush greenery.

 On the Day: What to Look for During a London Property Viewing

-The moment you walk through the door, your inspection needs to go well beyond the décor.
-Many first-time overseas buyers are swayed by beautifully staged interiors and miss the structural details that will matter most over time.
+On the day of a viewing, focus systematically on structure, legal status, and building safety — not just the finish and layout.
+The moment you walk through the door, your inspection needs to go well beyond the décor: many first-time overseas buyers are swayed by beautifully staged interiors and miss the structural details that will matter most over time.

 Structure and Exterior